Why Does Everyone Have An LED Mask Right Now?

 AdvertisementADVERTISEMENT

-Red light in particular has shown to be effective in treating acne by targeting oil-producing glands, killing acne-causing bacteria, reducing the number of inflammatory spots and healing skin, explains Dr Kentley.
-Light emitted from LED masks has also been shown to activate fibroblasts in the skin, says Dr Kentley, which are the cells that produce collagen and elastin.
+Red light in particular has shown to be effective in treating acne by targeting oil-producing glands, killing acne-causing bacteria, reducing the number of inflammatory spots and healing skin, explains Dr. Kentley.
+Light emitted from LED masks has also been shown to activate fibroblasts in the skin, says Dr. Kentley, which are the cells that produce collagen and elastin.
 Think of these as scaffolding, which keeps skin smooth, supple, strong and hydrated.
-It’s why most LED brands claim to offer “anti-ageing” or “pro-ageing” benefits.
+It’s why most LED brands claim to offer “anti-aging” or “pro-aging” benefits.

 How do you use an LED face mask — and are we using them wrong?

-While Dr Kentley reports that there is no concrete advice as to the best protocol for LED therapy, he says that most studies have used treatments two or three times per week for one to four months.
+While Dr. Kentley reports that there is no concrete advice as to the best protocol for LED therapy, he says that most studies have used treatments two or three times per week for one to four months.
 As for at-home versions?
-Among the people I asked, the most popular masks were the Current Body LED Light Therapy Face Mask: Series 2, £399.99, The Light Salon Boost LED Face Mask, £395, and Dr. Dennis Gross DRX Spectralite Facewear Pro, £465.
+Among the people I asked, the most popular masks were the Current Body LED Light Therapy Face Mask: Series 2, $469, The Light Salon Boost LED Face Mask, $495, and Dr. Dennis Gross DRX Spectralite Facewear Pro, $455.
 And the consensus was clear: You have to be in it for the long haul.

 AdvertisementADVERTISEMENT